typesupply/opentype-cookbook/website/content/common-techniques.md

 - `fina` — Performs substitutions only at the end of a word.
 - `medi` — Performs substitutions only on the glyphs between the first and last in a word.

 Unfortunately the specification is a bit vague about how these are supposed to be implemented.
-The Unicode specification details a word boundary detection algorithm and conceivably that's what would be used by the layout engines that are processing your font.
+The Unicode specification details a word boundary detection algorithm and conceivably that’s what would be used by the layout engines that are processing your font.
 That specification is quite thorough, but it thinks about word boundaries in a different way than type designers do (or at least the type designer writing this does).
 For example, where are the word boundaries in this text?

 - Hello “World!”

 They are at the `o`, the `W` and the `d`.
 If we use this for swashes our `W` and `d` are likely to clash with the marks `“` and `!` around them.
 We often think of word boundaries as an empty space around words.
-If we want to use `init` and `fina`, we'll need to build in exceptions.
+If we want to use `init` and `fina`, we’ll need to build in exceptions.
 You can certainly do that, but I generally do it all myself with some special classes:

-- `@all` -- This class contains all glyphs.
+- `@all` — This class contains all glyphs.
-- `@filled` -- This class contains all glyphs that contain positive space.
+- `@filled` — This class contains all glyphs that contain positive space.
-- `@empty` -- This glyph contains all glyphs that contain only negative space.
+- `@empty` — This glyph contains all glyphs that contain only negative space.

 With these, we can build lookups that handle boundary detection reasonable well enough for things like swashes.